Srijha09/Srijha09/README.md

 <!--ijha09/Srijha09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 ## Who am I?

-- 🔭 I am an incoming Master's in Computer Science student at Northeastern University, Boston, MA.
+- 🔭 I am a Masters'in Computer Science student at Northeastern University, Boston, MA.
 - 🌱 My current interests are in Data Engineering, Deep Learning and Natural Language Processing.
 - ⚡ Fun fact: I am a self taught artist.